 I am a Phoenix native and a graduate of the Barrett Honors College at Arizona State University.
 I was an Honor Scholar and graduated from Vanderbilt University Law School in Nashville, Tennessee.

-I am honored that Employment and the Law was named the Top Labor and Employment Blog in the nation for 2011 by LexisNexis.
 So, what do I do in my free time?
-I am a member of the Board of Directors of the Maricopa Community Colleges Foundation, and a member of the Editorial Board of Arizona Attorney Magazine.
-I am a baseball fan – the 1989 Oakland A’s hold a special place in my heart – and my three years in Nashville only added to my love of listening to live country music.
+I am a member of the Board of Directors of the Maricopa Community Colleges Foundation, and am currently the Chair of the Editorial Board of Arizona Attorney Magazine.
+I am a baseball fan- the 1989 Oakland A’s hold a special place in my heart- and my three years in Nashville only added to my love of listening to live country music.
 The best of my free time is spent with my husband and son.
 I also have two brilliant yorkshire terriers (well, they know their names and can play fetch).

 I was named a “Woman to Watch” by AZ Business Magazine in 2013, and a “Rising Star” by Southwest Super Lawyers in 2014.
 This blog was previously named the Top Labor and Employment Blog in the nation by LexisNexis.